magnet-linux/magnet-linux/README.md

 You will need:

-- You will need [bwrap](https://github.com/containers/bubblewrap) preinstalled (used for package build sandboxing).
+- You will need the magpkg container runtime available on your PATH (installing [bubblewrap](https://github.com/containers/bubblewrap) satisfies this for now).
 - A Rust compiler so you can compile magpkg (releases coming soon!).

 ```bash